 The FDIC has adopted a comprehensive, long-range plan for DIF management, targeting a designated reserve ratio of 2%.
-For more information about our FDIC deposit assessment expense, see Note 21 (Revenue and Expenses) to Financial Statements in the 2023 Annual Report to Shareholders.
+In addition, the FDIC may recover by special assessment on member banks losses to the DIF as a result of resolving a failed bank.
+For additional information about our FDIC deposit assessment expense, see Note 21 (Revenue and Expenses) to Financial Statements in the 2024 Annual Report to Shareholders.